Grouped vs. sorted view

 This is useful when you're trying to see what's really moving the needle — the categories at the top of the list are where your money actually goes.
 It's also a good way to spot "why is that so high?" outliers.

-A dash (—) in a column means there isn't enough history to calculate that average yet.
+A dash (—) in a column means there isn't enough history to calculate the rolling average at that point.
 A muted number means the value is zero for that window.